danbev/learning-openssl/notes/rand-node-mksnapshot-issue.md

 What can be done if check `errno` (there is an example if [is_fips_enabled](../is_fips_enabled.c)).

+Also notice that after the configuration file has been parsed and the `conf` object has been populated `CONF_modules_load`.

 In Node.js the problem is that the default behaviour is causing CheckEntropy to enter an endless loop because `RAND_status()` will call OPENSSL_init_crypto